33 Simple Ways to Keep Your Dog Busy Indoors

 Some dogs tolerate grooming better than others, and the more you practice using positive rewards the easier it will become.
 Don’t be afraid to hand out lots of treats during a grooming session – you want to ensure your dog will associate grooming habits with a positive experience.

-21. Play Tag With Your Dog
+21. Play a Game of Tag

-22. Create an Obstacle Course Indoors
+22. Create Your Own Indoor Doggie Obstacle Course

 Create your own obstacle course inside your home.
 Have your dog jump over some towels, weave through his toys, and then lay down on a blanket.
 Use your imagination and come up with a set of obstacles for your dog to follow.
 Once your dog has learned how to jump over the towels you then move onto the toy weave.
 Building on prior tricks will keep your dog mentally stimulated and encourages focus.

 I don’t know why but some dogs are fascinated by catching bubbles.
 There’s even a wide selection of pet bubble making toys on the market.
 You don’t have to go out and buy special bubbles either – the bubbles that are available for children are nontoxic.
-If you have a child in the home here’s proof that babies, dogs, and bubbles are the most adorable thing on the planet.
+If you have a child in the home here’s some proof that babies, dogs and bubbles are the most adorable thing on the planet.

 Studies have found that dogs get bored with their old toys.
 You can either buy your dog a new toy to get their enthusiasm going or you can rotate their toys.
 Instead of giving your dog access to all of their toys all the time give them a couple.
 If you rotate one of their old toys back into the mix after awhile they’ll have some of that original enthusiasm back.